UnexpectedMaker/bling/firmware/Arduino/README.md

 In settings mode, click this button to exit settings without saving

 ### TODO:
-Improve the clock & colon colors when cycling between
+Improve the clock & colon color combinations